Skip to content

 5. Alert generation — the app compares the current time and incoming telemetry against the computed tidal windows and fires alerts

-The phone app uses two primary NOAA CO-OPS endpoints:
+The tablet app uses two primary NOAA CO-OPS endpoints:

 Station discovery — find the nearest reference station to the operator’s GPS position: